docutils/docutils/prest/doc/src/directives.rst

     any separating punctuation (in the example, a period, ".") must be explicitly provided.
 The default is no prefix.

+``prefix-title`` : flag
+    Specifies whether a prefix should also be appended to the title for the document.

 ``suffix`` : string
     An arbitrary string that is appended to the automatically generated section numbers.
 The default is no suffix.